Anaïs Sabatini

 Anaïs Sabatini (born 1990) is a French lawyer and politician from National Rally (RN) who has represented the 2nd constituency of Pyrénées-Orientales in the National Assembly since 2022.

 Sabatini was born in Perpignan in 1990.
 She studied for a law degree and practices as a lawyer in family law and children's rights.
-She was previously a member of the youth wing for the Union for a Popular Movement and then Les Républicains Les Jeunes Républicains but left the party in 2019.
+She was previously a member of the youth wing for the Union for a Popular Movement and then The Republicans Les Jeunes Républicains but left the party in 2019.
 Later that year she was elected as a municipal councilor for the National Rally in Perpignan.